Quantum steering in a star network: Introduction

 An important example for a multiparty network is a star-shaped configuration.
 Such a star network is composed of a central party that is separately connected, via a number of $n$ independent bipartite sources, to $n$ edge parties.
 Correlations in the network arise through the central party jointly measuring the $n$ independent shares received from the sources and edge parties locally measuring the single shares received from the corresponding sources.
 In the present work, we consider the star network scenario where the central party is trusted while all the edge parties are untrusted.

-In this work, the quantum steering in a star network is defined by introducing of an $n$-LHS model.
+In this work, the quantum steering in a star network is defined by introducing of an $n$-local hidden state (LHS) model.
 It will be shown that this $n$-LHS model can be viewed as a special kind of $n$-LHV model developed in~\cite{Jones11,Jones12,Jones13,An24,An26,An}.
 Besides the $n$-LHS model, we will focus on how to verify the quantum steering in the star network.
-Three different types of sufficient criteria, linear steering inequality, nonlinear steering inequality, and Bell inequality, will be designed.
-Unlike detecting steering with single source, it will be shown that the network steering can be demonstrated even for the case taht a fixed measurement is performed by the trusted central party.
+Two different types of sufficient criteria, linear steering inequality and nonlinear steering inequality, will be designed.
+Unlike detecting steering with single source, it will be shown that the network steering can be demonstrated with a fixed measurement performed by the trusted central party.

 The content of this work is organized as follows.
 In Sec.~\ref{Sec2}, we give a brief review on the definition of steering in bipartite system.
 In Sec.~\ref{Sec3}, for a star network scenario where the central party is trusted while all the edge parties are untrusted, network steering is defined with an $n$-LHS model.
-To verify the network steering, three different types of sufficient criteria, the nonlinear steering inequality, linear steering inequality, and Bell inequality, are designed in Sec.~\ref{Sec4}, Sec.~\ref{Sec5}, and Sec.~\ref{Sec6}, respectively.
+To verify the network steering, the nonlinear steering inequality, linear steering inequality, are designed in Sec.~\ref{Sec4}, and Sec.~\ref{Sec5}, respectively.
 Finally, we end our work with a short conclusion.